a person typing on a laptop computer

 With all pests, the first question most homeowners ask is whether or not it is dangerous.
 Luckily, these insects aren’t dangerous to humans or pets, and they are mostly considered nuisance pests.
 While silverfish do have a very strange appearance, they aren’t known to transmit any diseases to people, and they also don’t cause any significant allergies or asthma issues.
 Silverfish can’t sting or bite you either.

 However, just because silverfish aren’t dangerous doesn’t mean you want them around your home.
-They are definitely creepy looking, and it can be difficult to identify silverfish at first.
+They are creepy-looking, and it can be difficult to identify silverfish at first.
 As the name suggests, these unsettling intruders are usually a silver color although they can also be brown.
 They have oval-shaped bodies that taper off towards the end as well as long antennae and feelers at the ends of their bodies.

 Why And How Do Silverfish Enter Homes?

 The main reason silverfish are attracted to a property is because of moisture issues.
 They prefer a humid environment, so excess humidity in or around your home can be attractive to them.
-Once inside, they will eat things like starches, flours, cardboard, book bindings, and even meat.
+Once inside, they will eat things like starches, flour, cardboard, book bindings, and even meat.
 So, while they aren’t dangerous, they can do some amount of property damage.
 Generally, this damage is minimal, but anything that they have chewed on should be considered contaminated.

 While silverfish are mainly attracted to a house because of humidity, the other thing to worry about is entry points.
 These pests need to be able to easily get inside, and there are a variety of places they can slip through.
-So, in order to prevent silverfish, you should focus on reducing or removing humidity followed by sealing up access points.
+So, to prevent silverfish, you should focus on reducing or removing humidity followed by sealing up access points.

 Seven Silverfish Prevention Tips